karanpratapsingh/system-design/README.md

 The Open System Interconnection (OSI) model has defined the common terminology used in networking discussions and documentation.
 This allows us to take a very complex communications process apart and evaluate its components.

-While this model is not directly implemented in the TCP/IP networks that are most common today, it can still help us do so much more.
-For example:
+While this model is not directly implemented in the TCP/IP networks that are most common today, it can still help us do so much more, such as:

-- Make troubleshooting easier and helps identify threats across the entire stack.
+- Make troubleshooting easier and help identify threats across the entire stack.
 - Encourage hardware manufacturers to create networking products that can communicate with each other over the network.
 - Essential for developing a security-first mindset.
 - Separate a complex function into simpler components.